Pat Garrett: Irrigation investments and move to Texas

-Garrett discovered a large reservoir of artesian water in the Roswell region and went into partnership with two men to organize the "Pecos Valley Irrigation and Investment Company" on July 18, 1885.
-Garrett kept his irrigation schemes alive for several years, and on January 15, 1887, he purchased a one-third interest in the "Texas Irrigation Ditch Company", but the partners got rid of him.
-On August 15, 1887, he formed a partnership with William L. Holloman in the "Holloman and Garrett Ditch Company."
+Garrett discovered a large reservoir of artesian water in the Roswell region, and went into partnership with two men to organize the Pecos Valley Irrigation and Investment Company on July 18, 1885.
+Garrett kept his irrigation schemes alive for several years, and on January 15, 1887, he purchased a one-third interest in the Texas Irrigation Ditch Company, but the partners got rid of him.
+On August 15, 1887, he formed a partnership with William L. Holloman in the Holloman and Garrett Ditch Company.
 All of Garrett's forays into the irrigation field, however, resulted in failure.
-By 1892, Garrett had moved his large family to Uvalde, Texas, where he became close friends with John Nance Garner (1868–1967), a future vice president of the United States.
+By 1892, Garrett had moved his large family to Uvalde, Texas, where he became a close friend of John Nance Garner, a future vice president of the United States.
 Garrett might have lived out the remainder of his life in Uvalde, had it not been for a headline-making event back in New Mexico.

 Disappearance of Albert Jennings Fountain

 On January 31, 1896, Colonel Albert Jennings Fountain and his eight-year-old son Henry disappeared at the edge of the White Sands area of southern New Mexico.
-Neither of the Fountains were ever seen again.
+Neither of the Fountains was ever seen again.
 The mystery was never officially solved, even with the efforts of Apache scouts, the Pinkertons, and an all-out push by the Republican Party.
-In April 1896, Garrett was appointed sheriff of Doña Ana County, and two years later had gathered sufficient evidence to make arrests, asking a judge in Las Cruces for warrants to arrest Oliver M. Lee, William McNew, Bill Carr and James Gililland.
+In April 1896, Garrett was appointed sheriff of Doña Ana County, and two years later had gathered sufficient evidence to make arrests, asking a judge in Las Cruces for warrants to arrest Oliver M. Lee, William McNew, Bill Carr, and James Gililland.
 Within hours, he had arrested McNew and Carr.

-During the early morning hours of July 12, 1898 Garrett and his posse confronted Oliver M. Lee and James Gililland at a spot called "Wildy Well" near Orogrande, New Mexico.
+During the early-morning hours of July 12, 1898, Garrett and his posse confronted Oliver M. Lee and James Gililland at a spot called "Wildy Well" near Orogrande, New Mexico.
 Garrett had hoped to capture the fugitives while they were sleeping, but Lee and Gililland expected trouble and took their bedrolls up to the roof of the bunkhouse to avoid being taken by surprise.
 One of Garrett's deputies named Kearney heard footsteps on the roof, scaled a ladder, and was mortally wounded by the fugitives.
 A stray shot nicked Garrett.
 Due to his concern for his dying deputy, Garrett arranged a truce with the fugitives and withdrew while Kearney was lifted into a wagon.
 Kearney, however, died on the road to Las Cruces, and Lee and Gililland remained at large for another eight months, before they finally surrendered to Sheriff George Curry.
 They were found not guilty in the Fountain killings, and the indictments for killing the deputy were also dismissed.